Local rigid cohomology of singular points: Introduction and statement of results

 \begin{remark} ~\begin{enumerate}[label=\roman*)] \item In the statement of the theorem we have implicitly chosen an extension of $f^* \mathcal{F}$ to all of $X'$.
 The choice of the extension is not important, since by \cite[Proposition 8.2.8]{lestum} the local rigid cohomology only depends on an open neighbourhood of the support. \item In the statement of theorem \ref{maintheorem} it is important that $x'$ and $x$ are closed points, otherwise the cohomology with support does not make sense.
-This is not a problem for our applications.
-Indeed, the singular locus of a scheme is closed under specialization \cite[Lemma 2.4.11.(b)]{liu}.
+This is not a problem if one only considers \emph{isolated singularities}, i.e.\ if one assumes that the singular loci $X_{sing}$ and $X'_{sing}$ are zero-dimensional at $x$ resp.\ at $x'$.
+Indeed, the singular locus of a scheme is closed under specialization; see for example \cite[Lemma 2.4.11.(b)]{liu}.
 So for quasi-compact schemes, every isolated singularity is a closed point. \item Recall that in the definition of the rigid cohomology with constant coefficients of a scheme $X$ one starts by choosing a realization $(X \subset Y \subset P)$.
-The rigid cohomology $H^i_{rig}(X)$ is then defined as the hypercohomology $\mathbb{H}^i \left( ]Y[_{P}, j^{\dagger}_X \Omega^{\bullet}_{]Y[_{P}} \right)$.
-In order to show that this definition is independent of the choice of the realization, one can prove that every diagram
+In order to show that $H^i_{rig}(X)$ is independent of the choice of the realization, one can prove that every diagram

 with $g$ proper and $u$ smooth in a neighbourhood of $X$ induces an isomorphism on the cohomology.
 This is done in \cite[Proposition 6.5.3]{lestum}.
-More specifically, it is the base change map that is described in \cite[Proposition 6.2.6]{lestum} that induces the isomorphism.
+More specifically, it is the base change map (\ref{equation_base_change}) that induces the isomorphism.
 Our approach for theorem \ref{maintheorem} is to prove a local version of this result in the case where $f$ is an \'{e}tale morphism rather than the identity map on $X$.
-See theorem \ref{theorem_base_change_main} for more details. \item There is a well-known analogous result for the local cohomology of \'etale sheaves.
-See \cite[Proposition III.1.27]{milne}.
-By using proposition \ref{prop_equiv_points} we also get an analogous result of theorem \ref{theorem_constant_coeffs} for $\ell$-adic cohomology. \end{enumerate} \end{remark}
+See proposition \ref{theorem_base_change_main} for more details. \end{enumerate} \end{remark}

 We now show that theorem \ref{theorem_constant_coeffs} is just a special case of our main theorem.